 In conclusion, Mesnes Park is a decent park with something to offer for all ages.
-A few areas, such as the tennis courts and bowling greens need working on, but overall the park and recent improvements are impressive.
+A few areas need working on, but overall the park and recent improvements are impressive.

 The location of the park is excellent.
 Wigan town centre and its shops (Galleries Shopping Centre, Grand Arcade etc.) can be reached on foot in around five minutes.
 Public transport links (Wigan Bus Station, Wigan North Western Train Station, and Wigan Wallgate Train Station) are also nearby.